linode/apl-docs/docs/get-started/labs/create-workloads.md

 ![workloads](../../img/workloads-1.png)

+6. Click `Submit`.

-6. Click `Submit` and then `Deploy Changes`
+7. Click `Deploy Changes`.

 APL will now create all the needed Argo CD resources to deploy your workload.

-7. Click on `Workloads` in the left menu.
+8. Click on `Workloads` in the left menu.
 You will now see a list of all Workloads and there status:

 ![workloads](../../img/workloads-2.png)

-8. In the workloads list, click on the `Application` link of your workload to see the status of your workload in Argo CD:
+9. In the workloads list, click on the `Application` link of your workload to see the status of your workload in Argo CD:

 ![workloads](../../img/workloads-3.png)